Ethereum Price

 PeriodChangeChange (%)HighLow

-• Layer 2 networks continue to see massive growth.
+• Layer 2 networks continue to see massive growth led by Base.
 These rollups first surpassed Ethereum Mainnet in daily transactions in 2023, and have been increasing their presence since.
 Transactions on Layer 2’s are processed faster and cheaper than on Mainnet but passed to Mainnet for security.

 • Other upcoming upgrades from Ethereum’s roadmap are set to take place over the next year.
-Starting with the Dencun upgrade in March, these events aim to bolster the scalability, speed and decentralization of the network.
+These events aim to bolster the scalability, speed and decentralization of the network.

 What is Ethereum?

-Ethereum is the leading smart-contract blockchain.
 Hold up, what?
+That last sentence got a bit nerdy.
 Okay, let’s break that down.

-• Smart contracts are computer programs that run on the Ethereum network.
+• Smart contracts are irreversible digital contracts that run on the Ethereum network.

 • Blockchains are like a tally sheet that tracks who has what, where it came from, and where it went.
 It’s like a bank statement, but for crypto — and it’s always up-to-date.